 Lake Superior College

-Lake Superior College is situated on a wooded campus that overlooks Duluth’s breath-taking Lake Superior harbor and St. Louis River valley.
+Lake Superior College is situated on a wooded campus of nearly 100 acres that overlooks Duluth’s breath-taking Lake Superior harbor and St. Louis River valley.
 It features award-winning architecture, comfortable classrooms, and beautiful study and library facilities.
-The campus has a natural setting that includes an urban forest, award-winning nature trails, a city-operated disc golf course and a designated trout stream.
-In 2014, a new Downtown Center for Integrated Manufacturing opened, featuring top-of-the-line machining, welding and CAD/CAM training laboratories.
+The campus's natural setting includes an urban forest, award-winning nature trails, a city-operated disc golf course and a designated trout stream.

 - Lake Superior College offers more than 70 technical majors, programs for transfer, continuing education and customized training for business and industry.

-- A new FAA-certificated Aviation Maintenance Technician 103-credit A.A.S. degree or 83-credit diploma program is now offered
+- A FAA-certificated Aviation Maintenance Technician 103-credit A.A.S. degree or 83-credit diploma program is now offered

 - New facilities for the college's Center for Advanced Aviation at the Duluth International Airport house both LSC's professional pilot and aviation maintenance technician program

-- A long-time provider of online education, the college operates one of the largest and most comprehensive online instructional programs in the Minnesota State Colleges and Universities system, serving more than 2,200 students and offering more than 165 course sections online.
+- The college operates one of the largest and most comprehensive online instructional programs in the Minnesota State Colleges and Universities system, serving more than 2,200 students and offering more than 165 course sections online.
 More than 25 percent of the college’s credits are provided online.
 Online programs include dialysis patient care, accounting, business administration, network administration, fire science and administration associate degree and an Associate in Arts transfer degree.

 - The college’s Emergency Response Training Center provides world-class training for emergency response professionals, including firefighters and emergency medical technicians.

-- The college provides dental hygiene and physical therapy services to students and uninsured residents of the region through faculty-supervised student clinics.
+- The college provides dental hygiene, massage therapy and physical therapy services to students and uninsured residents of the region through faculty-supervised student clinics.

 Student Enrollment and Demographics